Realistic Expectations for our Conventional Thyroid Appointments

 Here's what to do instead:

-- Always request a copy of your test results, and keep track of your test results.
+• Always request a copy of your test results and keep track of them.
 Those records can be hard to find once you switch locales, doctors, etc. Creating a simple spreadsheet where you can record your lab tests, dates, and results can be an invaluable resource for the empowered patient.

-- Educate yourself.
-Checking out a reputable book on thyroid health from the library costs nothing and can be a game changer for your understanding of your thyroid condition.
+• Educate yourself.
+Checking out a reputable book on thyroid health from the library costs nothing and can be a game changer for understanding your thyroid condition.
 It can also save you a TON of time at your doctor's appointments.

 Further Reading: Why You Should Get Tested for Hashimoto's